 Supports a number of trusts through the Landfill Communities Fund in the areas of the country where Cory Environmental provides waste management services.
 Playing field and play area projects should be eligible under the Community Improvement funding stream.

 A forum for finding out information for lots of disability grants.

-The Foundation is the largest sports charity in the UK and provides grants of between £100 and £1 million to revitalise grass roots sport, investing in parks, schools and playing fields and harnessing the power of the game within local communities and to promote education and social inclusion.
+The Foundation is the largest sports charity in the UK and provides grants of between £100 and £1 million to revitalise grassroots sport, investing in parks, schools and playing fields, harnessing the power of the game within local communities and promoting education and social inclusion.

 Scotland is an independent charity established in 1996 and has distributed over £50m across Scotland, providing funding for good causes, supporting innovation and community across Scotland.
 Companies, registered charities, individuals and community groups working in Scotland can apply, subject to guidelines.